A Sense of the Place

 —Ansel Adams

 As for me, I am barely a photographer.
 I don't do weddings, news, travel, portraits, sports or commercial work although I admire those who do.
-I like getting off the pavement in natural places and I carry a camera.
-Poet Gary Snyder said that nature is not a place to visit, it is home, and I do feel that when on the loose in natural places.
+I like getting off the pavement in natural places with my camera seeking the "something else" that Adams famously identified.
+The photos here were taken around the western US but most of them were made fairly close to home.
 Many of the photos you see here were taken on daily walks not far from my house.
 Quite a few were taken within earshot of roads, some of them tiny islands in seas of human progress.

 I had a long career in water systems contracting and teaching.
 Now that the professional stuff is over I indulge my lifelong love of photography and enjoy being an amateur, meaning I work for the love of it, not for the money.